Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: INTRODUCTION

 In this paper, we adopt a {\em scenario approach}, which was first introduced in \cite{calcammp, calafiore2006scenario} to solve RCO.
 In particular, we randomly sample the uncertainty set and obtain a standard convex optimization called the scenario problem (SP).
 The guarantees of optimality are then given in a probabilistic sense and an explicit bound on the probability that the original constraints are violated is provided.
 The striking feature of this approach is that the sample complexity, which guarantees that a solution to the SP is optimal with a given level of confidence, can be computed a priori.
 We also refer to \cite{tempo2013randomized,calafiore2011research} for general properties and specific randomized algorithms to cope with uncertainty in systems and control.

-To facilitate the computational task, instead of using a single processor to solve the SP, in this paper we propose a novel parallel computing framework with {\it many interconnected processors}.
+To facilitate the computational task, instead of using a single processor to solve the SP, this paper proposes a distributed computing framework with many interconnected processors.
 The challenging problem is to distribute the computational task among the nodes of a network, each representing a single processor.
 The idea is to break a (possibly) large number of constraints of the SP into many small sets of {\em local} constraints that can be easily handled in each node.
-That is, each node is able to compute some common optimal solution of the SP with a low computational cost.
-Under local interactions between nodes, the SP is then collaboratively solved in every node via the following three key steps.
+That is, each node computes some optimal solution of the SP with a low computational cost.
+Under local interactions between nodes, the SP is then collaboratively solved in every node via three key steps.

 First, every node randomly samples the uncertainty set of RCO, with the sample size inversely proportional to the total number of nodes or being a priori determined by its computational capability.
-Although this idea has been adopted in \cite{carlone2014distributed} to solve the SP, our approach is substantially different.
+Although this idea has been adopted in \cite{carlone2014distributed, notarstefano2011distributed} to solve the SP, our approach is substantially different.
 In particular, after sampling, each node in \cite{carlone2014distributed} requires to completely solve a local SP at each iteration and exchange the set of active constraints with its neighbors.
 The process continues until a consensus on the set of active constraints is reached.
 Finally, every node solves its local SP under {\em all} active constraints of the SP.
 Clearly, the number of constraints in every local SP increases with the number of iterations.
 In some extreme cases, each constraint in the SP can be active, and every node eventually solves a local SP that has the same number of constraints as the SP.
 Thus, the computational cost in each node is not necessarily reduced.
 Moreover, each node cannot guarantee to obtain the same optimal solution to the SP.
-Since an active constraint may become inactive in any future iteration, identifying the active constraints cannot be recursively computed, and this computation is very sensitive to numerical errors.
+Since an active constraint may become inactive in any future iteration, identifying the active constraints cannot be recursively implemented, and this computation is very sensitive to numerical errors.
 On the contrary, each node in this paper only needs to handle a fixed number of local constraints and recursively run an explicit algorithm with very simple structure.